Rugby union in Bahrain

 Rugby union is a minor but growing sport in Bahrain.

 Governing body

-The Bahrain Rugby Football Union is the national governing body, under the Arabian Gulf RFU.
-By the end of 2010, the AGRFU will be broken up, with new unions to be established in each member country, as announced in January 2009 by the IRB.
+The Bahrain Rugby Football Union was the country's national rugby governing body, under the Arabian Gulf Rugby Football Union (AGRFU).
+In January 2009, the International Rugby Board (now World Rugby) announced that the AGRFU would be broken up, with new unions established in each member country.
 The first national union to be formed from the AGRFU is expected to be that of the UAE.
+Bahrain's rugby governing body is now the Bahrain Rugby Federation.

 History

 Bahraini rugby is frequently played in high temperatures, and much of the time on sand.
 Beach rugby and rugby sevens are also popular.
 Up until the mid-1980s, the only grass rugby pitch in the country was next to the airport, and games were could be interrupted by the comings and goings of the aircraft.